catamphetamine/universal-webpack/README.md

 (this is an "advanced" section which can be safely skipped)

 A "flash of unstyled content" is a well-known thing.
-One can observe it when refreshing the page in development mode: because Webpack's `style-loader` adds styles to the page dynamically there's a short period (a second maybe) when there are no CSS styles applied to the webpage (in production mode `extract-text-webpack-plugin` is used instead of `style-loader` so there's no "flash of unstyled content").
+One can observe it when refreshing the page in development mode: because Webpack's `style-loader` adds styles to the page dynamically there's a short period (a second maybe) when there are no CSS styles applied to the webpage (in production mode `extract-text-webpack-plugin` or `mini-css-extract-plugin` is used instead of `style-loader` so there's no "flash of unstyled content").

 It's not really a bug, many projects live with it and it doesn't really affect the development process that much, so one can safely skip reading this section.
 It's just if you're a perfectionist then it can get a little itchy.